tecla5/red-api/Testing.md

 ## Current priorities

-Auth tests (in this order)
+Auth tests

-- `strategies` 2/10

 See [original tests](https://github.com/node-red/node-red/tree/master/test/red/api/auth)

+For now we can somewhat ignore the auth/strategies code and tests.

+We will MOST likely re-implement (replace) the custom Auth strategy with [Auth0](https://auth0.com/) or a similar solution.

 ### Token exchange

-  1 passing (306ms)
+  2 passing (306ms)
-  2 failing
+  1 failing

-`ReferenceError: loginSignInWindow is not defined`
+`AssertionError: expected false to be '123456'`

 ### Bearer strategy

-  0 passing (288ms)
-  3 failing
+  3 passing

-`TypeError: Attempted to wrap undefined property get as function`

-### Anonomous
+### Anonomous strategy

- 0 passing (255ms)
- 6 failing
+ 6 passing

-`Attempted to wrap undefined property default as function`

 ## Status